mklabs/cakes/h5bp/documentation/cli/cake.md

 managed using the `conf/default.coffee` file.
 It basically matches the default properties file of the h5bp ant build script.

-see `cake -h configuration help` for more informations.
+see `cake -h config help` for more informations.

 ## TASKS